jochen777/jWebForm/doc/spring_boot.md

 ## Template

-In your template, just refer to the generated HTML
+In your template, just refer to the generated HTML.
+The default implementatin will deliver HTML for Bootstrap3.
+You can adapt it to your own needs or render the form via your known template-mechanisms.

 ```HTML